lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 ---
-Step 1: Click raw to copy the code text below.
+name: Click raw to copy the code text below.
-Step 2: Click the link to create a new issue for the simulation user interface https://github.com/lzim/teampsd/issues/new.
+about: Click the link to create a new issue for the simulation user interface https://github.com/lzim/teampsd/issues/new.
-Step 3: Edit the details to create a report that will help us improve the sim UI.
+title: Edit the details to create a report that will help us improve the sim UI.
 ---

 **Describe the opportunity**